A hospital based study of socio-demographic profile, pattern of substance abuse and criminality in patients of Opioid Use Disorder.

 Abstract

-Background: Substance abuse and dependence has become a public health crisis not only in developed countries but also in developing countries.
-Its demand is increasing alarmingly in younger generation due to various socio-economic reasons.
-Substance abuse has also been found to be associated with violent behavior and infections like Human Immunodeficiency Virus and Hepatitis B and Hepatitis C virus.
+Context: Substance abuse and dependence has become a public health crisis not only in developed countries but also in developing countries.
+Its demand is increasing alarmingly in younger generation due to various socio-economical reasons.
+Substance abuse has also been found to be associated with violent behaviour and infections like Human Immunodeficiency Virus and Hepatitis B and Hepatitis C virus.

 Objective: The aims of this study were to find out the socio-demographic profile, pattern of substance abuse and criminality in Opioid Use Disorder patients.